jlengstorf/lengstorf.com/posts/82-find-the-why/find-the-why.md

 date: 2018-01-19

 title: >
-  Find the Mollusc: Uncovering the (Sometimes Hidden) Reasons We Do the Things We Do
+  Find the Why: Uncovering the (Sometimes Hidden) Reasons We Do the Things We Do
 slug: find-the-why
 description: >
   TK